-Westside Homes Gardening Tips.
-Starting a new or maintaining existing garden?
-Use natural organic solutions.
+Gardening Tips: Starting a new lawn, maintaining existing garden or reviving an existing yard?
+I like to use natural or organic solutions when possible.
 Many times items you have around the house can ward off pests and boost plant growth and vitality.
-Maintaining a garden naturally is good for environment.

-Home Gardening Tips ROSES: Roses are heavy feeders and require deep root space therefore, do better in the ground and not as well in containers.
-Roses are acid loving plants.
-In the winter prune and heap a generous amount of steer manure on soil around plant base.
+ROSES: Roses are heavy feeders and require deep root space, therefore, do better in the ground and not as well in containers.
+Roses are acid-loving plants.
+In the winter prune and heap a generous amount of steer manure on the soil around plant base.
 Moisten soil and manure.

 -Before planting roses apply a generous amount of farmyard manure to the soil prior to planting.

--Pruning roses should be done in late winter.
+-Pruning roses should be done in later winter.

 -Ward off both ants and aphids from roses.
-Scatter coffee grounds around your rosebushes.
-I have experiments with used coffee grounds and nature tea mixed into the moist soil for fertilization.
+Scatter coffee grounds around your rose bushes.
+I have experimented with used coffee grounds and nature tea mixed into the moist soil for fertilization.

 BULBS: When planting bulbs it is recommended that the depth should be three times the diameter of the bulb.
 Make sure the bulb is placed right side up in the hole.
 The roots should be facing down.

-Azaleas Gardening Tips: This is a beautiful flowering plant that blooms all year around.
+Azaleas: This is a beautiful flowering plant that blooms all year around.
 Grows well in yard or pots.
 Great for yard edging, hedge edging, in pots or hanging plants.
-Pest resistant acid loving plant.
+Pest-resistant acid loving plant.
 When planting mix soil with steer manure.
 For established plant fertilize with moist soil with steer manure.
 This flowering plant grows like crazy keep trimmed:

-- Cut banana peels and work into soil of plant.
+- Cut banana peels and work into the soil of the plant.

 - Used coffee grounds and herbal tea leaves.

-- Acid loving plants thrive from steer manure in soil.
+- Acid-loving plants thrive from steer manure in the soil.

 - Ward off both ants and aphids, scatter coffee grounds around your rosebushes and other flowers.

-- Keep pesky insects away from plants with, combine one bulb of garlic, 1 small onion and 2 Tbs. cayenne pepper in blender.
-Mix 1 quart water and then add 2 Tbs. liquid soap and mist your plants.
+- Keep pesky insects away from plants with, combine one bulb of garlic, 1 small onion and 2 Tbs. cayenne pepper in a blender.
+Mix 1-quart water and then add 2 Tbs. liquid soap and mist your plants.

-- Easy preventive 1 Tbs. liquid deterrent and 1 qt water combined.
-Spray plant with combination.
+- Easy preventive 1 Tbs. liquid detergent and 1 qt water combined.
+Spray plant with the combination.
 Spray plants regularly before or shortly after you see pests.